|Born||10 Apr 1897|

 ww2dbaseIn the summer of 1942, Browning had an affair with the wife of a fellow officer.
 Together with his known problem with alcoholism, he was temporarily removed from command due to his ungentlemanly conducts.
 He returned to the front lines in Oct 1942, and once again became a member of Halsey's staff.
 Browning's careful planning of air strikes against Japanese installations played a role in the eventual victory in the Guadalcanal and Solomon Islands campaigns.
 In a letter to Admiral Chester Nimitz on 1 Jan 1943, Halsey wrote, "Miles has an uncanny knack of sizing up a situation and coming out with an answer", largely in attempt to save Browning's career, which by now starting to become rather uncertain as the temperamental Browning made more and more political enemies, including Secretary of the Navy Frank Knox and Admiral Ernest King.

-ww2dbaseIn Jul 1943, Browning became the commanding officer of carrier Hornet.
+ww2dbaseIn Nov 1943, Browning became the commanding officer of the newly commissioned Essex-class aircraft carrier USS Hornet.
 In this role, he was instrumental in major air strikes against Japanese garrisons at Truk and Palau islands, as well as participating in the Battle of the Philippine Sea near the Mariana Islands.

 ww2dbaseIn the spring of 1944, during a showing of a film on Hornet's hangar deck, someone discharged a carbon dioxide canister, triggering a stampede that threw two sailors overboard, and one of them drowned.
 Browning's political opponents took the opportunity to attack him, successfully removing him from front line command in May 1944.
 He was transferred to the General Staff College at Fort Leavenworth, Kansas, United States as an instructor, in which role he remained through the rest of WW2.